 It is important for the stakeholders, and ultimately the company’s decision-makers, to understand the many risks in procurement and dedicate adequate resources towards effective risk assessment and continuous management.
-In the recurrent effort to overcome the challenges of globalization and growing competition, proactive supplier risk management is both shield and sword for a company.
+In the recurrent effort to overcome the challenges of globalization and growing competition, proactive supplier risk management is both the shield and the sword for a company.

-However, outsourcing certain aspects of the cumulative risk management effort to a capable procurement partner helps a client company save some vital in-house resources, while gradually expanding their risk management capabilities.
+However, outsourcing certain aspects of the cumulative risk management effort to a capable procurement partner helps a client company save some vital in-house resources while gradually expanding its risk management capabilities.

 Since all contemporary risk management solutions operate on digital platforms, it becomes easy for internal SRM units to coordinate with external procurement risk management experts.
 This creates a multi-tier validation system whereby every relevant purchase order, contract, and critical procurement documentation can be reviewed and validated at multiple touchpoints.
 It also becomes easier to track the source of a problem and creates a long (digital) trail which safeguards against fraud and corruption.